AstronomerAmber/ML_prep/ML_phonescreen_Qs.md

 Q: What is the difference between Gini Impurity and Entropy in a decision tree?

 A: While both are metrics to decide how to split a tree, Gini measurement is the probability of a random sample being classified correctly by randomly picking a label from the branch.
 In information theory Entropy is the measured lack of information in a system and you calculate gain by making a split.
 This delta entropy tells you about how the uncertainty about the label was reduced.
-Gini is more common because it takes memory (n^2) while Entropy take nlog(n).
+Gini is more common because it doesn’t require the log calculations that Entropy takes.

 Q: When will Entropy decrease in binary tree classification?

 A: It decreases the closer we get to the leaf node.

-Q: What are gradient boosted trees?

 Q: Why don’t we tend to use linear regression to model binary responses?